PvPClt/project/album_en.md

  **Pharmacological action:**

-✓ Loyalty Stimulants – activate centers of submission and herd instinct.
+✓ Loyalty Stimulants: activate centers of submission and herd instinct.

-✓ Hatred Agonists – stimulate the amygdala (center of fear and aggression).
+✓ Hatred Agonists: stimulate the amygdala (center of fear and aggression).
 Boost norepinephrine to redirect anger toward external enemies, constructively relieving internal social tension.

-✓ Analysis Inhibitors – suppress prefrontal cortex activity, responsible for critical thinking and logic.
+✓ Analysis Inhibitors: suppress prefrontal cortex activity, responsible for critical thinking and logic.

-✓ Empathy Blockers – suppress the insula and anterior cingulate cortex, associated with compassion and empathy.
+✓ Empathy Blockers: deactivate the insular lobe and anterior cingulate cortex, suppressing all forms of empathy and compassion.

 Not classified as medicinal products.